rcherny/wf-hacks/readme.md

 > If any original authors of these styles has concerns about their hard work being here without "credit" or at all, please don't hesitate to contact me.
 I am modifying these for my own personal use for learning purposes and to make using Workflowy even more fun than it already is.

-## Bookmarklets
+## Bookmarklets / JS Snippets

 A Bookmarklet is a small snippet of JavaScript that can be saved in your bookmarks / favorites list and executed against the current Web page to add or modify features, functionality, or even the UI.

-The files in the ./snippets folder here can be converted to Bookmarklets to be used on Workflowy. *That said*, these are *initial experiments* and I'd be careful when trying them out.
+The files in the `./snippets` folder here can be converted to Bookmarklets to be tested with Workflowy. *That said*, these are *initial experiments* and I'd be careful when trying them out.

 Read [more in the snippets folder](./snippets/readme.md).